ecraig12345/repo-scanner/README.md

-# secure-repo
+# repo-scanner

-Tool for scanning GitHub repo configuration for security concerns.
+Tool for scanning GitHub repo configuration for potential security concerns.

 Note that **you must be a repo admin** for this to work.